cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 Discrete system size
 --------------------

-The FV and DG method discretize the continuous (here: spatial) domain of the partial differential algebraic equations (PDAE) into a finite set of discrete points.
+The FV and DG method discretize the continuous spatial domain of the partial differential algebraic equations (PDAE) into a finite set of discrete points.
 Then, a system of (semi-discrete) equations is formulated on those points, resulting in a system of ordinary differential algebraic equations (ODAE).
 The system size and number of unknowns, which we also call degrees of freedom (DoF), is given by the number of (spatial) discrete points (times the number of components for multi-component systems).
 In the following, we will only refer to the spatial DoF.

-The ODAE system can be linear or non-linear, depending on the method, which will become important again in the section on smooth solutions.
-The numerical solution becomes more accurate with more discrete points but the wall clock time to solve the equations increases.
+The numerical solution becomes more accurate with more discrete points used, but the compute time required to solve the equations also increases.
 That is, we trade compute time for approximation accuracy.

 For the FV scheme, the number of axial discrete points in the column is specified by the number of volume cells ``NCOL``.